Hip-hop and social injustice: Social injustice in popular music

 American folk music has a long tradition of music dealing with social injustice, a tradition which only became more popular and widespread with the advent of recording technology and the development of popular music.
 Some early music of this kind includes "Strange Fruit" by Billie Holiday and "The Bourgeois Blues" by Lead Belly, which decried injustices against the African American community.

 Protest music took on a new form in the 1960s and 70s with the advent of psychedelia and punk rock.
 Notable artists in this genre such as the Beatles, Bob Dylan, Jimi Hendrix, and Sam Cooke composed and released music that opposed the Vietnam War, supported the civil rights movement, and advocated for world peace.
 Many of these artists were involved in or influential towards the "hippie" movement of these decades.
-Since the 1980s and the rise in popularity of hip hop music, much of American hip hop music has come from this genre.
+Since the 1980s and the rise in popularity of hip-hop, much of American hip-hop has come from this genre.